-A: Liphatech, Inc. is a worldwide inventory, manufacturer and marketer of rodent control products as well as the US marketing and sales arm of DeSangosse, Agen, France for slug and snail control products.
+A: Liphatech, Inc. is a worldwide inventor, manufacturer and marketer of rodent control products as well as the US marketing and sales arm of DeSangosse, Agen, France for slug and snail control products.

 Liphatech, Inc. originated from the Lipha Pharmaceutical Company with beginnings in France during 1946.
 As a pharmaceutical company, Lipha conducted substantial research into anticoagulants for the treatment of heart patients.
 These same anticoagulants went on to become the primary building blocks of many rodenticides; early research resulted in the invention and patenting of chlorophacinone in the 1960s.
 It was introduced to the U.S. as Rozol, a multiple-feed anticoagulant rodenticide that began to replace warfarin as the rodent control product of choice.
 In the early '70s bromadiolone was developed in the same fashion.
 During this time, Liphatech purchased the Chempar Corp., of New York, which had previously been the U.S. distributor for Rozol.
 In 1987, a new, state-of-the-art facility was opened in Milwaukee, for the manufacturing of Rozol and Maki (bromadiolone).
 Continuing research resulted in the discovery of difethialone in the late '80s, which Liphatech introduced to the professional pest control market in 1995 as Generation.